Personal Finance

 Amortization

 Amortization is the process of repaying a loan over a set number of years through fixed monthly payments.
-Part of each payment is for interest while the remaining amount is used to reduce the principal balance.
-Initially, a large portion of each payment goes to interest.
-However, over time an increasing amount goes towards paying down the principal balance.
+Part of each payment is for interest, while the remaining amount is used to reduce the principal balance.

 PITI

-PITI is an acronym for the total amount you will pay in principal, interest, taxes, and insurance each month.
-Your mortgage payment represents the “principal” and “interest” in this calculation.
-Annual property tax is broken into a monthly amount to represent the “tax” amount.
-“Insurance” stands for the monthly amount needed for homeowner’s insurance (and private mortgage insurance, if applicable).
-The lender uses PITI to calculate DTI ratios.
+Annual property tax is broken into a monthly amount to represent the tax amount.
+Insurance is for the monthly amount needed for homeowner’s insurance (and private mortgage insurance, if applicable).
+The lender uses PITI when calculating DTI ratios.

 Private Mortgage Insurance (PMI)